Meet the Browns (film): Plot

-Once Brenda is back in Chicago, Mike Sr. offers money in exchange for a one-night stand.
+Brenda returns to Chicago, where Mike Sr. offers money in exchange for a one-night stand.
 After Brenda rejects him, Mike Jr. overhears Mike Sr. insulting her and storms out.
-In an attempt to make money to help, Mike Jr. turns to Calvin, a friend who deals drugs.
+Trying to make money and help, Mike Jr. turns to Calvin, a friend who deals drugs.
 Harry sees them together and suspects something is wrong.
-He counsels Mike Jr. and goes home with him, to explain the situation to Brenda, who threatens to kick Mike Jr. out if he starts dealing drugs.
-Mike Jr. realizes the risks involved in drug dealing would let his family down and promises that he will not do it.
+He counsels Mike Jr. and goes home with him, to explain the situation to Brenda.
+She threatens to kick Mike Jr. out if he starts dealing drugs.
+Mike Jr. realizes the risks involved in drug dealing would let his family down and promises to not do it.

 When Harry and Brenda leave for a date, Mike Jr. tells Calvin that he has changed his mind and returns the drugs.
-A group of rival drug dealers arrive and attack Calvin for selling on their turf.
-Michael is shot and wounded when he runs away at Calvin's urging.
-Cheryl informs Brenda about what happened.
-This leads to a further breakdown in Brenda's relationship with Mike Sr.
+Rival drug dealers arrive and attack Calvin for selling on their turf.
+Mike Jr. is shot and wounded when he runs away at Calvin's urging.

-After Mike Jr. recovers, Harry asks the Browns for help to get Pop Brown's run-down house for Brenda and her kids; they renovate the house and surprise her.
-Brenda overhears Vera talking to Sarah suggesting that Harry is only dating Brenda to get his "perks" from helping Mike Jr. Brenda overhears the conversation and confronts Harry.
-He asserts that he truly means well, but she breaks up with him.
-At the same time, Cora and Leroy watch the news of a high speed chase involving their relatives Madea and Joe Simmons.
+After Mike Jr. recovers, Harry asks the Browns for help to get Pop Brown's run-down house for Brenda and her kids as they renovate the house and surprise her.
+Brenda overhears Vera talking to Sarah suggesting that Harry only dates Brenda to get his "perks" from helping Mike Jr.

+Later that night, Brenda confronts Harry, who asserts that he truly means well, but she breaks up with him.
+At the same time, Cora and Leroy watch the news of a high-speed chase involving their relatives Madea and Joe Simmons.
 As Madea is arrested and Joe flees, Leroy gives Cora money to bail her mother out.

-A basketball league representative visits Brenda and offers Mike Jr. a million-dollar contract; Brenda learns that Harry referred them, and that Harry didn't ask for any money.
-On the day Mike Jr. signs his contract, Mike Sr. arrives to be photographed with his ex and son, but Mike Jr. announces to the press that he does not know his father, and that his mother had raised him without support.
+A basketball league representative visits Brenda and offers Mike Jr. a million-dollar contract; Brenda learns that Harry referred them without asking for any money.
+On the day Mike Jr. signs his contract, Mike Sr. arrives to be photographed with his ex and son.
+However, Mike Jr. announces to the press that he does not know his father, and that his mother raised him without support.

-After they leave, Mike Jr. tells his mother that Harry is a good man and more of a father figure than his actual father had been.
-Brenda goes to see Harry and they reconcile, ultimately leading to marriage.
-The Browns are seen attending Brenda and Harry's wedding.
+While leaving, Mike Jr. tells Brenda that Harry is a good man and more of a father figure than his actual father.
+Brenda goes to see Harry and they reconcile.
+The two eventually marry, and the Browns attend the wedding.